Your song “Same Old Lang Syne” - did that really happen?

 The song, "Same Old Lang Syne" took over a year to write.
 The melody was a musical tip of the hat toTchaikovsky's "1812 Overture."

-Dan played all of the instruments on his CD "Full Circle".
+Dan played all of the instruments on "Full Circle".
 The musicians listed were Dan's little joke:

 Roland Laboite - drums, percussion